 An increasing number of boys and girls are playing recreational and organized sports.
 As a result, there is a rise in the number of overuse injuries seen among children and adolescents.
-The majority of sports and overuse injuries are due to minor trauma involving soft tissue injuries — injuries that affect the bone, muscles, ligaments, and/or tendons.
+Most sports and overuse injuries are due to minor trauma involving soft tissue injuries — injuries that affect the bone, muscles, ligaments, or tendons.

 What are the most common types of overuse injuries?

 Jumper's knee(patellar tendonitis)

 Tenderness right below the knee or the upper shin area

 The patellar tendon in the knee joint is repeatedly pulled on, causing inflammation and pain, especially during jumping activities.

 Little Leaguers' elbow or shoulder

 Pain in the elbow or shoulder area, especially after activity

 Repetitive overhead throwing maneuvers that cause damage and inflammation to the growth plates of the bones in the arm (or as a result of a fracture).